ropensci-archive/roweb2/content/blog/2018-11-20-checklist-recipe.md

 As many of you probably know, [GitHub](https://github.com/) is one of the most used web-based hosting service for version control.
 It is mostly used for computer code.
 The recipe is nothing more than one of the thousands Github repositories.

-To give an idea how GitHub is popular within open-source community, it is sufficient to say that GBIF itself is, coding speaking, a GitHub account with 117 repositories responsible of all functionalities GBIF is capable of.
+To give an idea how GitHub is popular within open source community, it is sufficient to say that GBIF itself is, coding speaking, a GitHub account with 117 repositories responsible of all functionalities GBIF is capable of.
 A visit of the [GBIF account on GitHub](https://github.com/gbif) is surely worthwile.
 And this blog, actually, is nothing else than a GitHub repository called [roweb2](https://github.com/ropensci/roweb2) held by [rOpenSci](https://github.com/ropensci) GitHub account!

 So, join the GitHub community first, by making your own GitHub account.
 You can then _fork_ the recipe: by forking you will create a copy of the repository on your account and you can start customizing it as needed.
 Go to our wiki [GitHub page](https://github.com/trias-project/checklist-recipe/wiki/GitHub) to set up the very first steps in the world of version control.

 ## Cookiecutter data science

-The recipe shares the same repository structure we used to map all checklists.
-We didn't invent it because there is already an open source project intended to ease work of every data scientist and it is called [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
-Files and directories indicated with `GENERATED` should not be edited manually.
+The recipe shares the same repository structure we used to map all checklists we published.
+We didn't invent it because there is already an open source project intended to ease the work of every data scientist and it is called [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
+Here below the structure we adopeted: files and directories indicated with `GENERATED` should not be edited manually.

 ```
 ├── README.md              : Description of this repository